ArrisLee/admr-gen/README.md

 ## Parameters

 - `--file` - mandatory.
-Path to the input YAML file, e.g., `./deployment.yaml` or `./pod.yaml`
+Path to the input YAML file, e.g., `./deployment.yaml` or `./pod.yaml`.
 - `--operation` - optional.
-Expect operation value in admission review output, available values: `create`, `update` and `delete`. 'create' operation will be applied by default if this param is missing
+Expect operation value in admission review output, available values: `create`, `update` and `delete`.
+There will be an extra section in the generated yaml file called `OldOBject` when using `update` or `delete` operations.`create` operation will be applied by default if this param is missing.

 ## Usage